The Science of Neuroplasticity: Harnessing the Brain’s Ability to Adapt

 Neuroplasticity not only allows you to learn new skills but also has immense potential for rehabilitation following injury or illness.

-It is crucial for individuals who have suffered strokes or traumatic brain injuries, as well as those with neurodegenerative conditions like Alzheimer’s disease.
+It is crucial for individuals who have suffered strokes or traumatic brain injuries, as well as those with like Alzheimer’s disease.

 By understanding these biological mechanisms at play, we can harness their power through targeted therapy approaches such as neurofeedback training or transcranial magnetic stimulation (TMS), promoting brain rewiring and adaptive changes even in challenging circumstances.